Optimal Stopping via Randomized Neural Networks: Related work

+Moreover, given our methods to compute the lower and upper bound of an American option price, confidence intervals can be computed exactly as described in \citep[Section~3.3]{becker2019deep}.

+Algorithm~\ref{algo:4} is the extension of Algorithm~\ref{algo:1}, where the upper bound for the option price is computed additionally to the lower bound.
+The extensions of Algorithms~\ref{algo:2} and \ref{algo:RNN} work similarly.

-\section{Related Work}
+\section{Related work}

-In this section we present the most relevant approaches for the optimal stopping problem: backward induction either with basis functions or with neural networks and reinforcement learning.
+We present the most relevant approaches for the optimal stopping problem: backward induction either with basis functions or with neural networks and reinforcement learning.
 Moreover, we explain the connection of our algorithms to randomized neural networks and reservoir computing techniques.

-\subsection{Optimal Stopping}
+\subsection{Optimal stopping}